A-ZtCode/RoadSafetyAnalysis/README.md

 # Road Safety Analysis

 ## Context.
-This project is based on real world data; specifically, road traffic accidents in 2019.
+This project showcases the analysis of UK road traffic accidents from 2015 to 2019.

 ## Project Background Information.
 All road traffic accidents involving casualties are logged and reported in the United Kingdom, along with (probably) a majority of other non-fatal road traffic accidents.
 Every year, the government releases a large batch of data associated with these reports.
 In this project I will be using the data